CMoncur/elm-fm/README.md

 # elm-fm
 An Elm app for viewing last.fm activity

-## This is very much a work in progress.
+## This repository is used as a sandbox for my Elm meetups and demonstrations.